El Paso’s Blue Flame Building Will Shine Again

-The famed Blue Flame building — nicknamed so because of the teardrop shaped structure at the very top — will light up temporarily when the deal is officially announced on Wednesday, Oct.
-18, before going dark again as renovations get underway.
+The famed Blue Flame building -- nicknamed so because of the teardrop shaped structure at the very top -- will light up each night through February 2018 before going dark again when renovations get underway.

 The Housing Authority's plan, the article states, is a public/private partnership with El Paso billionaire Paul Foster that would allow HACEP to house 150-families, while the first floor would be rented out commercially.

 Housing Authority CEO Gerald Cichon told the news station he expects renovations to be completed and the building back in the weather forecasting business as early as January 2020.

 Locals of a certain age and time may remember when El Pasoans could get a general idea of what the weather the next day would be like depending on the color it illuminated at night.

 When the flame is BLUE, no change is due.